 Flip term.
-Since visible regions in untransformed and transformed states are painted with source and target pattern textures respectively, to avoid conflicts in texture painting, we should minimise regions which are visible in both untransformed and transformed states which do not show different sides of the paper.
-The flip term is simply defined as the sum of the areas of all regions which violate this constraint (again normalized as in Equation 4):
+Since visible regions in untransformed and transformed states are painted with source and target pattern textures respectively, to avoid conflicts in texture painting, we should avoid regions which show the same side of the paper in both untransformed and transformed states.
+The flip term is simply defined as the sum of the fractional areas of all regions which violate this constraint: